Goryani: Origins

-The new communist government, aided by the Red Army, imposed a policy of class war through several waves of terror: extrajudicial intimidation immediately after the 9 September 1944 coup, People's Court tribunals in the mid-1940s, the elimination of opposition to the Bulgarian Communist Party in the late Forties and the hunt for "Enemies with a Party Ticket" at the close of the Forties and into the Fifties.
+The new communist government, aided by the Red Army, imposed a policy of class war through several waves of terror: extrajudicial intimidation immediately after the 9 September 1944 coup, People's Court tribunals in the mid-1940s, the elimination of opposition to the Bulgarian Communist Party in the late 1940s and the hunt for "Enemies with a Party Ticket" at the close of the 1940s and into the 1950s.

 Armed resistance to the communists began in the immediate aftermath of the coup and reached sustainable proportions in the countryside after the execution of Bulgarian Agrarian National Union leader Nikola Petkov in 1947 and the banning of the Bulgarian Social Democratic Workers' Party in 1948.
-By the late 1940s, the Goryani comprised mostly country folk, members of the disbanded opposition hiding from the authorities, former soldiers and officers, former Internal Macedonian Revolutionary Organization (IMRO) activists, a handful of former pro-communist Partisans, and communists who had been associated with executed "Enemy with a Party Ticket" Traycho Kostov.
+By the late 1940s, the Goryani comprised mostly country folk, members of the disbanded opposition hiding from the authorities, former soldiers and officers, former Internal Macedonian Revolutionary Organization (IMRO) activists, a handful of former pro-communist partisans, and communists who had been associated with executed "Enemy with a Party Ticket" Traycho Kostov.

-Large-scale forced land collectivisation campaigns began in the Fifties.
+Large-scale forced land collectivisation campaigns began in the 1950s.
 They involved mass intimidation of the peasantry, including threats, extrajudicial imprisonment and torture, and murder.
-This brought a new upsurge of support for the Goryani Movement.
+This brought a new upsurge of support for the Goryani movement.